yingxiongtang/mysql-manager/README.md

    * Avonlea Haymart

 * Project Description
-   * MySQL Manager is a downloadable web-based MySQL manager.
-I made it because I wanted a cross-platform MySQL tool that's simple and easy to use.
-It's an alternative to MySQL Workbench or phpmyadmin.
+   * MySQL Manager is a downloadable web-based database manager.
+I made it because I wanted a cross-platform tool that's simple and easy to use.
+I decided I wanted it to be very user friendly, so that a user with little SQL experience could still manage their database.
+This project is not done; current functionalities include create table, delete table, add row, and delete row.
+Currently, there are no plans to deploy this.

 * Technologies Used
   * React